TheRhysFoster/Healthcare-Management-Database/README.md

 If a patient was diagnosed with Stage 3 Lung Cancer and later went into remission, the `condition` would be set to `Cured`.
 It is only after this if they are unfortunately diagnosed with the same illness again, a new record will be added as it would be the start of a new illness cycle.

-**What happens if the existing record `condition` value isn't `Cured`, but a new `appointment_result` entry has the same `illness_id` recorded in `patient_illness`?**
+**What happens if the existing record's `condition` value isn't `Cured`, but a new `appointment_result` entry has the same `illness_id` recorded in `patient_illness`?**

-Instead of creating a new record for the same illness, the current record and it's `findings` attribute are concantenated with new medical data gathered during the appointment.
+Instead of creating a new record for the same illness, the current record and it's `findings` value are concantenated with new medical data gathered during the appointment.

 *Imagine the original appointment revealed that the patient has a 5cm tumour on their left lobe.*